How to get Google's Weather app on your Android phone home screen

 I'm a weather addict in a sense that I find it easier to check the weather forecast on my phone rather than look out the window.
 And I do this multiple times a day, especially during the winter.
 And as a weather addict, I need very precise weather data and an actually reliable weather forecast.
 Plus, I hate weather apps that ask for a ton of permissions or serve a ton of ads and eat up your battery.

-In my search for the perfect weather app, I have come to appreciate what is free, has no ads and what works reliably, and on Android that is the Google Weather applet.
-I am saying applet because it's not really a full blown app that you can download from the Google Play Store (which is a shame).
+In my search for the perfect weather app, I have come to appreciate what is free, has no ads and what works reliably, and on Android that is the Google Weather widget.
+I am saying widget because it's not really a full blown app that you can download from the Google Play Store (which is a shame).
 And while it does come kind of embedded with the Google search widget on most phones, I really do prefer having an icon on my home screen that I know is always there and I can press and get the full forecast.

-So if the weather app on your Android phone is not good enough... how do you replace it with the Google Weather app?
-And how can you get the Google Weather app icon within easy reach, on your Android phone home screen?
+So if the weather app on your Android phone is not good enough... how do you replace it with the Google Weather widget?
+And how can you get the Google Weather widget app icon within easy reach, on your Android phone home screen?
 It's super easy and I will walk you through the process in a few simple steps.

 *Unfortunately, this will not work for iPhones, where the only way to get Google's Weather forecast is inside the Google app or the Google Assistant.